anovos/anovos-docs/docs/getting-started/index.md

 ## Steps to Run ANOVOS using spark-submit

-After checking out via Git clone, please follow the below instructions to run the E2E ML Anovos Package on the sample income dataset:
+After checking out the repo via Git clone, follow theses instructions to run the E2E ML Anovos Package on the sample income dataset:

-1. First execute the following command to clean folder, build the latest modules:
+1. First, execute the following command to clean folder, build the latest modules:

 	`make clean build`

 2. There are 2 ways to run using spark-submit after this:

 	- Follow A, if you have a working environment already and would just like to use the same configs.
 (Note: version dependencies are to be ensured by user)
 	- Follow B, if you want to run via dockers

 ## A. Running via User's local environment